0

 • A 354ml cola drink: 40mg

-Alternatively, you can conveniently express some breast milk using the Philips Avent breast pump range before drinking coffee.
-You can personalise your settings with 8 stimulation and 16 expression levels.
-Then you’ll be able to feed the expressed milk to your baby with a Philips Avent Natural baby bottle after you have drunk your coffee.
-The soft, breast-shaped teat mimics the feel of a breast, making the switch between breast and bottle as smooth as possible for occasions like this.
+Feed expressed milk to your baby with a Philips Avent Natural baby bottle.
+The soft, breast-shaped teat mimics the feel of a breast, making the switch between breast and bottle as smooth as possible for easier feeding.

 Looking for other ways to deal with the caffeine limit?
 Pregnancy-friendly alternatives include decaffeinated tea and herbal tea.
 Bear in mind the NHS advises drinking no more than four cups of herbal tea a day while pregnant, and avoiding teas containing liquorice root.